Interstitial Lung Disease

 - Lung function tests determine if your lung capacity is diminished.

-- Other imaging tests, like CT scans or MRIs, may also be used to provide a more detailed picture of tissues in your chest cavity and lungs.
+- Other imaging tests, such as CT scans or MRIs, may also provide a more detailed picture of the tissues in your chest cavity and lungs.

 - Pathologists use the tissue sample to determine if the tissue is scarred by ILD.